 Another source close to the National Ploughing Association (NPA) said that with much of the infrastructure in place, it makes sense to stay put.

 “We are waiting to see how the road system works, if that is a success, I’d say it will stay.
 There is a heap of structures in place.
-Roads have been done, wells have been dug and mains put underground.
-Power cables are buried and won’t have to be dug up, “ he said.
+Roads have been done, (water) wells have been dug and mains put underground.
+Power cables are buried and won’t have to be dug up,” he said.

-The Carter family farm has been well prepared while neighbouring farms will host car parks and ploughing matches.
+The Carter family farm has been well prepared for the championships while many neighbouring farms will host the free car parks and the ploughing matches.

 “Gaps have been made and fences put up, and the entrance could be left in place,” the source said.